hululu75/mxBridge/docs/USERGUIDE.md

 ### Config decryption fails at startup

 - Ensure you are entering the correct master password
-- If the password is lost, you will need to re-encrypt your credentials:
+- If the password is lost, you will need to re-encrypt your credentials and **recreate the database**:
+  1. Delete `messages.db`, `messages.db.salt`, and `messages.db.plaintext.bak` (if any)
-  1. Obtain new access tokens
+  2. Obtain new access tokens
-  2. Use `scripts/encrypt_tool.py encrypt` with a new master password
+  3. Use `scripts/encrypt_tool.py encrypt` with a new master password
-  3. Update `config.yaml` with the new encrypted values
+  4. Update `config.yaml` with the new encrypted values

 ## Important notes

 - **Do not delete the `store/` directories** — they contain E2EE keys.
 Deleting them means the bridge loses all decryption ability and must be re-trusted by other users.
 - **Do not change `device_id`** after it has been assigned — changing it creates a new device, requiring re-verification.
 On first run, leave it empty in config and the server will assign one automatically.
+- **Do not delete `messages.db.salt`** — it is required to derive the database encryption key.
+Loss means the database is unreadable.
+- **Do not lose the master password** — it is required for both config decryption and database access.
+Loss means all encrypted data is unrecoverable.
 - **The bridge account on A will appear as an unverified device** to other users.
 They can verify it in their client (Element: Settings → Security → Verify device) to suppress warnings.
 - **Messages during `!pause` are saved but not forwarded.** When you `!resume`, only new messages will be forwarded — paused messages were already saved to the store.
 - **`!logout` clears all event mappings.** After logging back in with `!login`, previously forwarded messages cannot be edited/retracted retroactively.